My Giant Strawberry began with a blog.

 When I realized what I'd lost, I began to try to find my way back to my creativity and, ultimately, to art.
 I strongly believe that if I can do it, you can do it.
 If you have a secret yearning, listen to it.
 Listen to those whispers and follow your dreams.
 It won't necessarily be immediate and it certainly won't be easy, but it will be worth it.

 On the blog I share my contemporary botanical watercolors, my sketchbooks, glimpses into my studio and other fun projects I'm working on.
-I also share inspiration from other artists, with my weekly Sketchbook Conversations posts, monthly Artist Interviews and sometimes just a mention or a link.
+Past series designed to inspire include Sketchbook Conversations posts and Artist Interviews.
+I'm passionate about inspiring you to embrace your creativity and discover your joy and often share what and who is inspiring me.
 There's so much creativity in the world, so many talented people to learn from.

 Life is sweeter when we're making.
 I encourage you to be creative every day whether you're making art or something else.